Following amendments made to the Local Government Act 1993 in 2013 the next Council elections are due to be held in October 2014.

-Half of the elected Council members retire from their positions and nominations for the vacancy are declared open.
+Council elections will be held every four years and at such time all elected Council members retire from their positions and nominations for the vacancies are declared open.

 Elections are usually held in October of each election year and voting is not compulsory.